 Changing the World

-The Biorobotics Lab at UWM works with previously gathered data in order to create a design whose aim is to assist disabled individuals.
-These individuals may have lost their function of motion due to a stroke, spinal cord injury, traumatic brain injury, occupational injury, sports injury, etc. Although not directly involved in the therapy for these individuals, the Biorobotics lab goal is to both shorten the disability period for those individuals, as well as improve their quality of life.
+The Biorobotics lab at UW-Milwaukee works with previously gathered data in order to create a design whose aim is to assist disabled individuals.
+These individuals may have lost their function of motion due to a stroke, spinal cord injury, traumatic brain injury, occupational injury, sports injury, etc. Although not directly involved in the therapy for these individuals, the goal of the Biorobotics lab is to both shorten the disability period for those individuals, as well as improve their quality of life.